Flag

 World Bank: Control of Corruption Percentile Rank 37

 Ethiopia's Federal Ethics and Anticorruption Proclamation aims to combat corruption among government officials and organizations, with the Federal Ethics and Anti-Corruption Commission overseeing ethics training and asset registration.
-Despite legal frameworks against corruption, including the criminalization of bribery and money laundering, enforcement remains weak, leading to widespread issues in tax collection, customs, and land administration.
-Transparency International's 2023 Corruption Perceptions Index rated Ethiopia at 38, reflecting a decline in perceived governance, while the government has established a national anti-corruption committee to address these challenges.
+Despite these efforts, corruption remains prevalent, particularly in tax collection, customs, and land administration, with Ethiopia ranking 98 out of 180 countries on Transparency International's 2023 Corruption Perceptions Index.
+The government has established a national anti-corruption committee and a hotline for reporting corruption, but enforcement of anti-corruption laws is often lacking.

 Economy

-Ethiopia's investment climate is challenged by significant foreign exchange shortages, unclear property rights, and bureaucratic delays, which hinder the ability of companies to repatriate profits and import necessary goods.
-Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) by implementing new investment laws and allowing offshore accounts for strategic investments.
-However, ongoing political instability and insecurity have further dissuaded potential investors.
+Ethiopia's investment climate is challenged by an acute foreign exchange shortage, unclear property rights, and bureaucratic delays, which hinder foreign companies' ability to operate effectively.
+Despite these challenges, the government has made efforts to attract foreign direct investment (FDI) by liberalizing certain sectors and allowing offshore accounts for strategic investments.
+However, ongoing political instability and insecurity, particularly due to ethnic conflicts, continue to dissuade potential investors.

 Floating Section Image